ter-ry/trackazon/README.md

 ## 🔧 Features

-- Enter multiple ASINs (comma-separated)
+- Enter one or multiple ASINs (comma-separated)
 - Real-time scraping with Scrapy and Flask
 - Retrieves:
   - Product title and price